quartiq/stabilizer/book/src/setup.md

 Firmware can be loaded onto stabilizer using **one** of the three following methods.

-> **Note:** All methods except the DFU procedure require access to the circuit board.
-Pulling the
+> **Note:** Most methods below require access to the circuit board.
+Pulling the device from a crate
-> device from a crate always requires power removal as there are sensitive leads and components on
+> always requires power removal as there are sensitive leads and components on both sides of the
-> both sides of the board that may come into contact with adjacent front panels.
-> Every access to the board also requires proper ESD precautions.
-Never
+> board that may come into contact with adjacent front panels.
+Every access to the board also
-> hot-plug the device or the probe.
+> requires proper ESD precautions.
+Never hot-plug the device or the probe.

 ### ST-Link virtual mass storage